mikenz/twitter-text-php/README.markdown

 A library of PHP classes that provide auto-linking and extraction of usernames, lists, hashtags and URLs from tweets.
-Originally created from twitter-text-rb and twitter-text-java projects by Matt Sanford and ported to PHP by Mike Cochrane, this library has been touched up by Nick Pope.
+Originally created from twitter-text-rb and twitter-text-java projects by Matt Sanford and ported to PHP by Mike Cochrane, this library has been improved and made more complete by Nick Pope.

 ## Features ##